ashish21jan/DeccanAI_Assignement_MLEngineer/README.md

 How to Run This Project
 This repository demonstrates a house price prediction model deployed as a simple REST API.
 Below are the quick steps to set up, run, and test the project on your local machine.

+First of all, clone this project in your prefered IDE.

 1. Install Dependencies
 Make sure you have Python 3.7+ installed.
 Create a virtual environment (recommended).